ziutek/simple_go_wiki/README.md

 After declaration, MySQL connection handler is ready for connect to the database.
 But we will not make this connection explicitly.

+In our application we will use the MyMySQL *autorecon* interface.
+This is a set of functions that do not require connect to the database before use them.
+More importantly, they don't need to manually reconnect in case of network error or MySQL server reboot.

 Next we will define some utility functions for MySQL errors handling:

     func mysqlError(err os.Error) (ret bool) {